-The licence applications and licence variations are therefore likely to result in:
+The licence applications (new and pending) and licence variations (pending) are therefore likely to result in:

-- · A reduction of functional foraging habitat area;
+- A reduction of functional foraging habitat area;

-- · Disturbance to key species; and
+- Disturbance to key species; and

-- · A reduction in species density.
+- A reduction in species density.

 For those impacts where a likely significant effect was identified in Stage 1 Screening, further consideration of the impacts on the integrity of Castlemaine Harbour SPA, alone, cumulatively or in combination with other activities, projects or plans, was made with respect to the site's structure and function and its conservation objectives.